 Once the SharePoint side entry is added, the next step is to add the binding in IIS.
 Go to IIS, locate your web application >> Edit Bindings >> Add the URL to the binding.

-Now, open a new browser instance (or open a browser in private mode to avoid caching), Check the URL redirection in place!
-This redirects not just works for top-level URL, but it works for all internal links as well.
+Now, open a new browser instance (or open a browser in private mode to avoid caching).
+Check the URL redirection in place!
+This redirects not just works for top-level URLs, but it also works for all internal links.